mmoczynski/sploder-platformer/README.md

 The graphics, materials and animations for the Sploder Platformer creator are stored in [client/assets/library_new.swf](client/assets/library_new.swf).
 A program like [JPEXS](https://github.com/jindrapetrik/jpexs-decompiler) is recommended to extract them.

 Some of the shapes have been already extracted and can be seen in the [shapes](/shapes) directory.
 They are SVG files used to construct objects in the game.

+## Testing Server

+There is a testing server located in [flashTestingServer](flashTestingServer) that is used to test the creator in flash or [ruffle](https://ruffle.rs/).